 Catholic of course, since France is traditionally a Catholic country.
 Although many bourgeois don’t go to mass regularly, children are baptized, do their “communion” and “confirmation” and a church wedding is still an absolute must.
 For appearance sakes and traditions most of the time.

 Golf.
 Tennis.
 Bicycling lightly through the French countryside at the weekend house (nothing too sporty though, just a fun and healthy way to do your groceries…).
 Swimming in Bretagne in the family summer house.
-Skying in the winter in Switzerland for the wealthier.
+Skiing in the winter in Switzerland for the wealthier.
 And for the poshier, dancing in organized “rallies” where your parents are sure you’ll date class appropriate young adults.

 And playing bridge (Ah?
 It’s not a sport ?
 Are you sure ???)

-The bourgeois’ “nemesis”
+The French bourgeois’ “nemesis”